ws2505/Wireless-Module-Adhoc-Master/README.md

 # Introduction
-This is an Android Application used to solve the problem of communication between mobiles without network.
+This is a project combined hardware and software.
+Using the app as well as two bluetooth modules and two wireless data transmission module, two mobile can communicate with each other without network.

 # System Architecture
 1. Wireless Data Transmission Module (WDTM)